jtsage/jtsage-datebox/README.md

     * A calendar
     * Input boxes for each date part with +/- buttons
     * Slidable columns where the date reads right-to-left or left-to-right
-    * Slidable rows where the date reads top-to-bottom
+    * Slidable weeks where the date reads top-to-bottom
  * Full localization with translations in 40+ languages and locales
  * CSS Framework agnostic.
 If there is not a pre-configured version for your preferred choice, adding it is simple.
  * No CSS includes, all styling done by CSS framework or very sparing style hooks.